dart-lang/test/pkgs/test/README.md

 ### Concurrency Testing

-Tests run concurrently by default on two threads. use `--concurrency` to control the number of tests that runs concurrently, meaning that multiple tests can be executed at the same time.
+Tests run concurrently by default and it will utilize half of your available cores. use `--concurrency` to control the number of tests that runs concurrently, meaning that multiple tests can be executed at the same time.
 For example, if you wanted to run the tests on 4 threads, you could run the tests as follows:

 ```bash
 dart test --concurrency=4